Learn something new every day

 The Babinski reflex or plantar reflex is a reflex which occurs in infants when the sole of the foot is firmly stroked.
 By age two, the reflex should disappear.
-In children and adults, the appearance of the Babinski reflex is a sign of a neurological disorder which may affect the brain or spinal cord, and it usually precedes the development of more severe neurological symptoms.
-This makes the Babinski reflex a useful diagnostic tool.
+In children and adults, the appearance of this reflex is a sign of a neurological disorder which may affect the brain or spinal cord, and it usually precedes the development of more severe neurological symptoms.
+This makes it a useful diagnostic tool.

 This reflex is named for Joseph Babinski, the French neurologist who first took note of it in his patients and described it for the medical community.
 It is a very useful diagnostic tool because it requires no special equipment, and it can be performed very quickly in a basic neurological exam which is designed to provide information about the general condition of a patient's nervous system.